Marketplace Recipe

 In a marketplace, a business or a vendor has a user, and they can use that user to authenticate and manage the vendor's data.

-You can create a marketplace module that implements data models for vendors, their admins, anything else that fits your use case.
+You can create a marketplace module that implements data models for vendors, their admins, and any other data models that fits your use case.

 Create a Module